Eliza Allen (Tennessee): Allen's return to Allendale

 Allen secluded herself when she returned to Allendale.
 She shut herself in her room and refused to eat.
 She dressed plainly and focused her energy on the care of her younger sisters.
 Her mother gave birth to her tenth child and a week later died in November 1832.
 In April 1833, John Allen died in an accident.
 She moved into Gallatin with the family and a few servants.
 She was said to be well-respected among her family and her few intimate friends.

 Although she did not wish to see Houston again, she was glad to hear of good news and of his successes, such as when he became the president of the Republic of Texas.
 She became upset when others spoke ill of him.
 Most of what has been written about Allen since the spring of 1829 is speculation.
 Those who knew her depicted her as an "intense but controlled personality inclined, in later life, to detachment."

 Second marriage

 On November 8, 1840, Allen married Dr. Elmore Douglass, a widower with numerous children.
 Some sources say he had three girls.
 Author James L. Haley said Douglass already had ten children when he married Allen.
 Together they had one son and three daughters, only one of whom survived into adulthood.
 Their children were: Harriet Louise Douglas who was born September 2, 1843, and died on September 26, 1853.
 William K. Douglas was born on June 23, 1848, and died on February 25, 1849.
 Susie Miller died January 19, 1879.
 Their daughter Margaret Allen Douglass married Dr. W. D. Haggard.

-Through her husband, she gained a social life again.
-He liked to entertain and she was a charming hostess.